|Tuition fee type||Cost (per annum)|

 Translating your academic studies into essential professional experience.

-In fact, students who complete the placement year tend to experience a marked improvement in their academic performance and many go on to gain first class honours degrees, often returning to work for their placement company after graduation.
+Students who complete the placement year often experience an improvement in their academic performance and many go on to gain first class honours degrees, often returning to work for their placement company after graduation.

 Support and guidance

 The Marketing team at Liverpool Business School is renowned for its student-centred approach and friendly ‘open door’ policy.
 From the day you begin your studies with us, you will have the support of a personal tutor who will welcome (and indeed expect) a knock on the door any time you need assistance, or just want to chat about the programme.